OptiJava/MCDRDebugger/README.md

 - `python3 main.py init <config_file_path>`: Init a testing environment.
 You will debug your plugin by this environment.
 - `python3 main.py test <config_file_path>`: Test your plugin.

+~~I add many interesting sayings in logs, try it and see(~~

+Considering that `python3 main.py test ./env1.json` is a little bit long, you can edit the `t.sh` file and use it instead.

 ## Config

 ```